RafaelGSS/blog/priv/posts/performance-methodologies.md

 Prior starting performance analysis, you **must**  understand your application architecture.
 Any analysis requires clear boundaries and a full understanding of dependencies and third-party services.

-Have a clear diagram of software architecture is a great start to move forward.
+A diagram of your software architecture is a great starting point.

 > The foundation of your software should be resilient to achieve better results.